-This first session introduces the concept of "Patient Safety".
-Starting from the definition of patient safety, topical global issues are explained, supported by practical examples.
+This first session introduces the concept of "patient safety".
+Starting from the definition of patient safety, topical global issues are explained and supported by practical examples.

 In this session, we focus on "research" in patient safety.
 Five important aspects of the research cycle will be explained: “measuring harm”, “understanding causes”, “identifying solutions”, “evaluating impact” and “translating evidence into safer health care”.

 Measuring what goes wrong in health care includes counting how many patients are harmed or killed each year, and from what types of adverse events.
 This session introduces methods for measuring harm.

 Session 4: Underlying causes